yomidevs/local-audio-yomichan/README.md

     Most of the delay from Yomichan when creating cards is from fetching the audio.
     In other words, getting the audio is the main bottleneck of when creating Anki cards.
-    This setup removes this bottleneck, and allows you to make cards **nearly instaneously**.
+    This add-on removes the aforementioned bottleneck, meaning **you can make cards with virtually 0 delay**.

 1. If you do not have internet access, you can still add audio to your cards.